yshok9192/portfoli-ori/README.md

 not the most elegant dataviz, but i hope that through taking this class i can learn some of the tools to create something a little more pleasing to the eye :)

+# Portfolio
+here is where i will post all of my projects, both for class and for stuff that i find interesting!

+## dataviz critique

+## dataviz no.1

+## sketches & practice

+## final project